ClaytonFarr/booster-testing-utilities/README.md

 **A Scheduled Command**

-- xxx
+- should be called at specific time(s)
+- ⏩ should accept specific parameters(s)
+- ⏩ should fail when required parameters are missing
+- ⏩ should succeed if submitting only required parameter(s)
+- ⏩ should fail if parameters values are empty ('')
+- ⏩ should fail if parameters are invalid type
+- ⏩ should perform certain work
+- ⏩ should register specific event(s)

 **An Event Handler**

-- should perform correct authorization
-- should be called when specific event is emitted
+- should be called when a specific event is emitted
-- should accept specific parameters(s)
+- ⏩ should accept specific parameters(s)
-- should fail when required parameters are missing
+- ⏩ should fail when required parameters are missing
-- should succeed if submitting only required parameter(s)
+- ⏩ should succeed if submitting only required parameter(s)
-- should fail if parameters values are empty ('')
+- ⏩ should fail if parameters values are empty ('')
-- should fail if parameters are invalid type
+- ⏩ should fail if parameters are invalid type
-- should perform certain work
+- ⏩ should perform certain work
-- should register specific event(s)
+- ⏩ should register specific event(s)

 **An Event**

+- should have specific parameters(s)
-- should update specific entity(ies)
+- ? should update specific entity(ies)

 **An Entity**

+- should have specific parameters(s)
+- should reduce specific event(s)
-- may update specific read model(s)
+- ? may update specific read model(s)

 **A Read Model**

+- ⏩ should perform correct authorization
+- ⏩ should accept specific parameters(s)
+- should project specific entity(ies)
-- should project entity public data
+- should project entity's public data
-- should NOT project entity private data
+- should NOT project entity's private data

 ## Testing Notes